awsdocs/aws-greengrass-developer-guide/doc_source/configure-stream-manager.md

                    "Pinned": true,
                    "Timeout": 5
                },
-               "Id": "MyLambdaFunction"
+               "Id": "myLambdaFunction"
            },
            ... more user-defined functions
        ]
    }'
    ```
-The `MyLambdaFunction` function in the examples represents one of your user\-defined Lambda functions\.
+The `myLambdaFunction` function in the examples represents one of your user\-defined Lambda functions\.
 **Enable stream manager with custom settings**
 The following example enables stream manager by including the `GGStreamManager` function in the `functions` array\.
-All stream manager settings are optional unless you want to change the default values\.
-This example uses environment variables to set custom values\.
+All stream manager settings are optional, unless you want to change the default values\.
+This example shows how to use environment variables to set custom values\.

    ```
    aws greengrass create-function-definition-version \